DewofyourYouth/DewofyourYouth.github.io/_posts/2018-10-21-android-notes.md

 3. layout-weight - sets the children to fill up the layout relative to the weight given.

 All of these will be explained later.

+## View Groups

+XML documents can only have one root view.
+If you need more than one view - you use ViewGroups.
+Views are referred to - relative to each other as either "parent" views, "child" views and "sibling" views.

+The two main Android ViewGroups are **RelativeLayout** and **LinearLayout**.